 Cooling Tower Filtration

-A cooling tower is simply a heat exchanger that contains water and is used to remove excess heat from some buildings as part of their air conditioning, ventilation, and/or heating systems or manufacturing processes.
-Cooling towers are used to cool water to extract waste heat into the atmosphere.
-When the water contacts the air, some of the water is evaporated, creating a cooling action known as evaporative cooling.
+A cooling tower is a heat exchanger which contains water.
+It is used to remove excess heat from buildings as part of their air conditioning, ventilation, and/or heating systems or manufacturing processes.
+Therefore, cooling towers are used to cool water to extract waste heat into the atmosphere.
+Thus, when the water contacts the air, some of the water is evaporated.
+Therefore, it creates a cooling action known as evaporative cooling.

 The LEGIONELLA Problem:

-Cooling tanks are in fact air scrubbers that create gardens for waterborne problems, so any cooling tower is a possible harbor for Legionella.
+Cooling tanks are air scrubbers which create gardens for waterborne problems.
+Thus, any cooling tower is a possible harbor for Legionella.

-The air drawn through a cooling tower inevitably contains particles of dust, soil, soot, organic debris and numerous other materials.
-These particles are scrubbed by the cooling tower and concentrated in the water.
+The air drawn through a cooling tower inevitably contains particles of dust, soil, soot, organic debris, and numerous other materials.

-In addition to the air, the cooling tower system itself produces particles including corrosion products, mineral precipitates (e.g. iron oxides, hardness salts), microbiological colonies and aggregates of organic chemicals.
-Contamination, by dissolved and particulate materials leaking from the process side of heat exchange equipment, adds to the process by precipitating insoluble chemical products, providing nutrients for accelerated biological growth and accelerating corrosion and the formation of corrosion products.
+In addition to the air, the cooling tower system produces particles including corrosion products, mineral precipitates (e.g. iron oxides, hardness salts), microbiological colonies, and aggregates of organic chemicals.
+Contamination, by dissolved and particulate materials leaking from the process side of heat exchange equipment, adds to the process by precipitating insoluble chemical products, providing nutrients for accelerated biological growth, and accelerating corrosion and the formation of corrosion products.

-The particulates in cooling water, when bound together by precipitation of scale-forming minerals, result in increased volume of scale and a thicker scale layer.
+The particles in cooling water, when bound together by precipitation of scale-forming minerals, result in increased volume of scale and a thicker scale layer.
 These layers decrease heat transfer efficiency, reduce flow rate across heat exchange surfaces and encourage corrosion, resulting in additional fouling.
 Slower flow allows more particles to settle, amplifying the problem and further reducing efficiency.
-Of the numerous water quality issues that may affect performance, suspended solids are the most common and serious culprit and suspended solids are usually best removed using filtration.

-- Lower Maintenance Cost than traditional methods of cleaning a cooling tower include draining the tower and shoveling sediment from the sump which has significant costs in downtime, labor, lost water and chemicals.
+- Lower Maintenance Cost: Better than traditional methods of cleaning a cooling tower include draining the tower and shoveling sediment from the sump which has significant costs in downtime, labor, lost water and chemicals.

 Filtration Selection Required for Clean Water